Student Organization Academy

 1:00 PM - 1:55 PM | Conference Room 3

-Join Alex, the GSC Manager, as they walk you through how to reserve spaces quickly and efficiently, as well as choosing the right space to make your gatherings as accessible as possible.
+Join Blake, reservation manager for the Xavier Yards and Justice Atrium, as he walk you through how to reserve spaces quickly and efficiently, as well as choosing the right space to make your gatherings as accessible as possible.
 Come learn how space works (and books) on campus!

 Alex Collins (they/them), Gallagher Student Center Manager